UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 common genres for each MPAA Rating?”, we would switch the faceting and y columns.

-Here, we kept the color column as the MPAA Rating so that it is consistent with the previous figures, and because with this many categories, it would look quite messy if we colored by the Major Genre instead.
+Here, we kept the colour column as the MPAA Rating so that it is consistent with the previous figures, and because with this many categories, it would look quite messy if we coloured by the Major Genre instead.

-We can see that the most common G-rated movies are adventure films, and that most PG-13 rated movies are Comedies, Dramas and action movies.
-It is important to remember that genres have more movies in total, so we would expect them to show up highly in all the facets.
+We can see that the most common G-rated movies are adventure films and that most PG-13 rated movies are Comedies, Dramas and action movies.
+It is important to remember that genres have more movies in total, so, we would expect them to show up highly in all the facets.
 Whether this is desired or not depends on the question we are asking, but it does make sense here.

 ---

-## Heatmaps are effective for visualizing counts of two dimensional categorical data
+## Heatmaps are effective for visualizing counts of two-dimensional categorical data

 ``` python
 alt.Chart(movies_extended).mark_rect().encode(